JakubNovvak/JakubNovvak/README.md

 - 🪟 My favourite technologies revolve around .Net framework
 - 🔭 At the moment, I am strategizing the structure of the "Invoice Management System" project
 - 🌱 I'm currently learning about implementing proper microservices architecture
+- 💬 Projects I would like to do in the future:
+    - YTDownloader (WPF), PDF Editor - PDF to PNG
+    - Merge PDF's etc. (WPF)
 - 📫 How to reach me: jakubszymonnowak@gmail.com
 <!--
 **JakubNovvak/JakubNovvak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.